kevin666aa/Uncertainy-in-Contrastive-Learning/README.md

 Despite we reserve the options to use Cifar10, we didn't test the program with this dataset and use STL10 throughout the project.
 We suggest to run with STL10 first and it is already set as default.

-To train SimCLR models:
+We train four different models.

-## Vanilla CL model
+## 1. Vanilla CL model
 - set dropout rate to 0 to avoid adding dropout layers.
 - certain paths to datasets might need to be changed manually inside the code. (default path to save ckpt should be changed in func get_log_dir of util.py )
 -